Click the "Close" button in the top right corner of the screen. This will allow you to snooze automatic daily planning or close it altogether.

 Just drag and drop the task to the calendar multiple times.
+Alternatively, use the working sessions pop out.
 You may need to adjust the duration of the working sessions.

 When you add a task to your calendar, it will be added to your "default calendar when scheduling tasks" which you can control in your Account Settings.

 You can also link your channels to specific calendars.

 The best option is to categorize tasks and events that don't need to count against your workload for the day into a "Personal" Context .
 Anything in a personal context never counts as work.
 This is a good option if you have blocks on your calendar for items like "Lunch", "Take a walk", "Commute", etc.